localz/Spotz3-Android-SDK/README.md

 #### Ranging

-Ranging is an iOS term.
-There are two spot modes that app can be interested in:
+Ranging is a term originally defined by iOS interactions.
+There are two modes that an app can operate:

-  1. Monitoring - SDK will look for spotz with regular, reasonably infrequent interval (in minutes) and will notify application when a spot is detected.
+  1. Monitoring - SDK will scan with regular, reasonably infrequent interval (in minutes) and will notify application when a spot is detected.
 Monitoring does NOT run in your application process and your application is notified using Broadcast Receivers.
 Monitoring is reasonably inexpensive in terms of battery and CPU usage.

-  2. Ranging - SDK will scan with the aim of getting the distance to beacons in a spot.
+  2. Ranging - SDK will scan with the aim of getting the distance to a spot defined by BLE beacons.
 Ranging runs in your process and has to be scheduled by your process.
 Scheduling is typically very frequent (e.g. every 1 sec).
 Ranging is very expensive, hence consider carefully when you range and never forget to stop ranging.

 In Spotz Android SDK ranging is implemented as following:

-  1. You define a beacon on Spotz Console as ranging (Immediate 0-1 meters, Near 0-5 meters, Far 0-50 meters).
+  1. Define a BLE beacon on Spotz Console as ranging (Immediate 0-1 meters, Near 0-5 meters, Far 0-50 meters).
 SDK monitors for spots.
-When a ranging beacon is detected, SDK will calculate the distance and will only notify that you are in range of a Spot if the distance is less than you specify on the console.
+When a ranging BLE beacon is detected, SDK will calculate the distance and will only notify that you are in range of a Spot if the distance is less than you specify on the console.

-  2. Once you are in range, if you open the app, you will need to schedule ranging, which can be achieve in many different ways.
+  2. Once in range, on app open, you will need to schedule ranging, which can be achieve in many different ways.
 In the sample application this is done by using 'startForegroundScanning' with a 1 second interval.

  **Important!** Start scanning in onResume() and stop onPause() to avoid unnecessary battery drain.

-Note: calculation of distance is based on rssi and txPower values as broadcasted by a beacon.
-Distance is not exactly scientifically accurate.
-More accurate value could be derived by averaging distance over number of ranging samples.
+Note: calculation of distance is based on rssi and txPower values as broadcasted by a BLE beacon.
+Distance accuracy with vary by environmental conditions.
+Greater accuracy can be derived by averaging distance over number of ranging samples.
 Spotz SDK uses the following formula for distance:

 	double ratio = rssi * 1.0 / tx;
 	if (ratio < 1.0) {